hyperledger-labs/agora-glass_pumpkin/README.md

 # Prime Generation

-`Primes` are generated similarly to OpenSSL except it applies some recommendations from the [Prime and Prejudice](https://eprint.iacr.org/2018/749.pdf) paper:
+`Primes` are generated similarly to OpenSSL except it applies some recommendations from the [Prime and Prejudice](https://eprint.iacr.org/2018/749.pdf) paper and uses the Baliilie-PSW method:

 1. Generate a random odd number of a given bit-length.
 1. Divide the candidate by the first 2048 prime numbers.
 This helps to eliminate certain cases that pass Miller-Rabin but are not prime.
 1. Test the candidate with Fermat's Theorem.
-1. Runs log2(bitlength) + 5 Miller-Rabin tests.
+1. Runs log2(bitlength) + 5 Miller-Rabin tests with one of them using generator `2`.
+1. Run lucas test.

 Safe primes require (n-1)/2 also be prime.